 - Exchange-traded products also let investors diversify their investments and buy and sell like shares.

 - ETPs are designed to resemble an underlying index or asset’s return, with convenient share tradability and access.

 1. Exchange-Traded Funds (ETFs)

-Usually, the ETF tracks an index fund, such as the S&P 500, but can also follow a market, commodity, industry, and maybe even a currency.
+Usually, an ETF tracks an index fund, such as the S&P 500, but it can also follow a market, commodity, industry, or even a currency.
 The price of an exchange-traded fund will increase and decrease, much like most investments.
-The ETFs trade all through the day in the same way a stock trade.
+The ETFs trade all through the day in the same way a stock trades.